someoneAnyone/Nightscouter/README.md

 # Nightscouter
 An Native iOS app used for displaying CGM data from a Nightscout website data.
 To build and run for your self, you'll need to have a valid Apple Developer account to generate the proper entitlements needed to share data between the Today Widget and the main App.

+Don't want to build and install on your own?
+Nightscouter is now available on the [Apple AppStore] (https://itunes.apple.com/us/app/nightscouter/id1010503247?ls=1&mt=8).

 ## Minimum Requirements
 - Version 7.1.1 (7B1005)
 - iOS 8.4 or better